-If you are charged with Criminal Possession of a Forged Instrument or Forgery you could face anywhere from a fine, probation, or years in prison.
-You should call a Carroll County, Owen County, Grant County, Gallatin County, Boone County, Campbell County, or Kenton County Criminal Attorney at the offices of Hoffman Walker & Smith today to discuss learn more about the charges you face.
-In Kentucky, forgery in the first degree occurs when, with intent to defraud, deceive or injure another, a person falsely makes, completes or alters a written instrument which is or purports to be or which is calculated to become or to represent when completed anything ranging from money, stamps, and checks to credit cards, wills, and bond certificates.
+If you are charged with criminal possession of a forged instrument or forgery, you could face anywhere from a fine, probation or years in prison.
+You should call a Carroll County, Owen County, Grant County, Gallatin County, Boone County, Campbell County, or Kenton County criminal attorney at the offices of Hoffman Walker & Smith today to discuss and learn more about the charges you face.
+In Kentucky, forgery in the first degree occurs when, with intent to defraud, deceive or injure another, a person falsely makes, completes or alters a written instrument that is or purports to be or which is calculated to become or to represent when completed anything ranging from money, stamps, and checks to credit cards, wills, and bond certificates.

 Depending on the type of matter you are alleged to have forged, you could face a misdemeanor or even class C Felony.

 Criminal possession of a forged instrument is a related offense that only requires your possession of something that is forged with the knowledge that it is forged.
 A person is more likely to be charged with criminal possession of a forged instrument rather than forgery because it is easier to prove mere possession of the instrument versus commission of the act of forgery.